Global and blow-up solutions for a non-local integrable equation with applications to geometry: Introduction

-{\bf Novelty of the manuscript.} Our work addresses the problem of higher order regular solutions with respect to $x-$variable.
+{\bf Novelty of the manuscript.} Our work addresses the problem of higher order regular solutions with respect to the $x-$variable.
 This has an evident relevance in the study of surfaces, like those performed in \cite{pri-na, pri-jde,freire-tito-sam,freire-ch,nilay,nazime,tito}.
 Usually works studying qualitative properties of solutions have a framework of lower regularity, although higher regularity is not an unheard topic in qualitative studies, see \cite{pri-na,liu-jde}.
 However, in line with these two references, when higher regular solutions are considered, usually they are investigated in the analytic level.
 In general, when finite regularity is investigated, it rarely goes up to arbitrary, but finite order, with respect to $x$.
 This paper intends to fill this gap.

 One point we would like to emphasise here is the approach we followed.
-We divided the proof of our main result into several technical steps, so that the reader can follow step by step an extremely technical demonstration.
+We divided the proof of {Theorem \ref{1.1}} into several technical steps, so that the reader can follow step by step an extremely technical demonstration.
 Moreover, the way we present our result can probably be adapted for other similar equations when addressing analogous problems.

+Our next target is the investigation of the existence of finite time solutions.
+For the non-periodic case some previous works, such as \cite{li-na,li-jmaa} have already established conditions on the initial datum so that solutions of \eqref{1.4} blow up.
+However, to the best of our knowledge, nothing has been reported for periodic solutions.
+Our Theorem \ref{teo1.2} not only presents a scenario for which we have periodic solutions blowing-up, but also gives new conditions for the existence of finite solutions for the non-periodic case.